School property project stages

 Find information about your role as a school board during school property projects.
 All three stages are covered within this guidance and include duties like engaging a project manager, managing conflicts of interest and more.

 Boards have a governance role in project management.
 Your responsibilities are detailed here including the restrictions around delegation of duties.

 For the project managers role, see Role of the project manager in school property projects.

 - Developing a project brief

-- Setting up a project file to store information about the project
+- Setting up a project file

 - Engaging your project manager